So you’ve decided to start a blog and you’re ready to dive in. Well done! This is one life decision you certainly won’t regret.

 One of your first task is to install a great theme and make your blog look fabulous.

-My go-to theme is Kadence WP.
+My go-to theme is Kadence.

 It’s solid, super fast and lightweight, with lots of great looking starter templates.